Certifications / Cloud

 A lesser-used but still important service, AWS Config “continually assesses, audits, and evaluates the configurations and relationships of your resources.”
 Basically, how are things configured now, when they change, who did it, and when?

+AWS Config to the rescue!
+After hunting down the security group in question, you can look at a timeline of every change, including who did it and when.
 But AWS Config has more tricks up its sleeve.
-Triggered rules can also initiate action, like a Lambda script that edits the security group, closing SSH back and keeping that security group in compliance.
+Triggered rules can also initiate action, like a Lambda script that edits the security group to close the port and keep the security group in compliance.

 Trusted Advisor

 One final essential service to know for the security certification is Trusted Advisor.
 This is a set of compliance best practice checks that run against your entire account, advising you of any potential problems that need attention and their remediation.
-The checks are grouped, with security is our prime interest obviously.
-You’ll find checks for items like CloudTrail being enabled, security groups that might have undesired open ports, or access keys exposed on a site like GitHub.

 Ultimate Cloud Cert Guide